SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 | GBK |
 | EUC-KR |

->An error of `Could not encode content to ISO-8859-1` means that the wrong character encoding type is being used.
-We recommend `UTF-8` if you are unsure.

 #### Merge

 The `merge` method merges an image over a QrCode.
 This is commonly used to placed logos within a QrCode.